+These questions can be answered with discernment.
 People, places and things either resonate with us or they don’t.
-So how do we know which option is best when presented with a choice?
+So how do we know which to choose when presented with a choice?
 How do we discern the highest and best for our self?
-How do we determine if something is real or not?

 Discernment as defined in Merriam-Webster: the quality of being able to grasp and comprehend what is obscure (not clearly seen).

 How many times have we made decisions that we instinctively knew were wrong only to kick ourselves later?
 I can raise my hand to that one!
 What happened?
 Why do we do this?
 I am sure there are lots of reasons.
-One time I was in denial, another time I was wanting to please my parents, and yet another time I thought I knew what was best for me – I was attached to the outcome.
-I therefore chose not to listen so consequently I couldn’t hear my own guidance.
-I was unable to discern the signals I needed to make a clear choice.
+For me I can say I was in denial, or I was wanting to please my parents, or I thought I knew what was best for me.
+I chose not to listen to myself.

-On the bright side, I stacked up experiences that showed me what discernment was and what it felt like.
-Kicking myself started to get costly, so I had to look back to see what was stopping me from acting on my discernment.
+On the bright side, I had stacked up experiences that showed me what my discernment was and what it felt like.
+I had examples of what my “yes” felt like even though I ignored it.
+I then had to look back to see what was in the way of following through with my “yes.”
 Why did I choose to go against my own discernment?
 Fear was my answer.
 Fear of reprisal, fear of not being loved, fear of making a mistake and/or doing something wrong.
-I didn’t trust myself either.
-I felt worthless and didn’t have self-love.
-Basically, negative beliefs and fears were challenging me.
-They were louder, drowning out any discernment I may have had.
+I didn’t trust myself either even though initially I knew what was the right thing to do.